arcanis/clipanion/README.md

   - `-h,--help` will automatically print the help, also available as `.usage()`
   - `-c,--config` will load a JSON file and use it as input once the command line has been fully read

-While `-h` cannot be disabled at this time, `-c` can be toggled off by passing `configKey: null` in the constructor of the `Concierge` class.
+While `-h` cannot be disabled at this time, `-c` can be toggled off by passing `configKey: null` in the constructor of the `Clipanion` class.

 ## Patterns

-Concierge automatically deduces command definitions from what we call patterns.
+Clipanion automatically deduces command definitions from what we call patterns.
 A pattern syntax is as follow:

 ```
 command-name <required-arg-1> <required-arg-2> [optional-arg-1] [... spread-name] [-s,--long-name ARGNAME]